 ACTING AND MUSICAL THEATRE

 Philip has an interest in the “connections” between performance mediums; looking at why actors are great both on screen & theatre, including those multi-skilled from musical theatre.
-He understands the link & explores fundamentals of cross training principal, & why its powerful for professionals.
+He understands the link & explores fundamentals of cross training principal.

 At the core of Philip Quast’s teaching is a holistic approach to acting including work to help restore the confidence of actors who have been bullied and have had traumatic experiences in the work place.
 Working from various source material, Philip gives the actor practical strategies to help boost speed of thought; increase their confidence with memory; as well as finding ways to balance technique with instinct.
 Philip also has a reputation for finding ways to help the actor understand and break habitual behaviour in order to free themselves.
 He believes that all actors, once given permission and the tools to “slow down”, can improve beyond measure.